timschott/interview-prep/ds/ml-conceptual.md

   * task: how do we come up with our coefficients to an extended form of y = mx + b?
     * you can find a "closed form" solution by taking the gradient of the normal equation and solving
       * in some cases we just can't if matrix is not invertible
-    * you can optimize a cost function, which is just something like mean squared error, via gradient descent
+    * you can optimize a cost function, which is just something like root mean squared error, via gradient descent
       * with LR, the cost function has only one single global minimum, so this is a good choice
   * what assumptions do you make when using linear models?
     * that our data is linearly separable